-When Maria Meier first set foot in Washington, DC, she did what most aspiring public servants do: crashed on a friend’s couch and hit the pavement with resume in hand.
-Despite her ambition and drive, the road to securing a job on the hill was not an easy one.
-Maria vividly remembers the time in an informational interview with a Latina staffer when was told her efforts were futile because she had nothing to offer.
-Defeated, she bought a plane ticket home shortly after.
-Thinking there was truth in the Latina staffer’s words, she started to pack her belongings.
-Almost out the door, she received a much anticipated phone call from California Senator Alan Cranston’s office with a job offer.
+When Maria Meier first set foot in Washington, DC, she crashed on a friend’s couch and hit the pavement with resume in hand.
+Despite her ambition, the road to securing a job on Capitol Hill was not easy.
+Maria vividly remembers the time in an informational interview with a Latina staffer who told her that her efforts were futile because she had nothing to offer.
+Thinking that the Latina staffer was right, Maria bought a plane ticket home and started packing her belongings.
+When she was almost out the door, she received a call from California Senator Alan Cranston’s office with a job offer.
+This set Maria on her path to becoming one of the few Latinas to climb Capitol Hill.

-It was this deeply personal experience that showed Maria the importance of helping young and ambitious professionals find their opportunity on Capitol Hill.
-Now Senior Advisor to the Democratic Leader and Director of the Senate Democratic Diversity Initiative, Maria dedicates her work to building a bridge between talented minorities and opportunities in the US Senate.
-The office was institutionalized by Minority Leader Senator Harry Reid, who saw the need to have senate offices reflect the diverse communities they represent.
-Today, hundreds can attribute their start on the hill to the vision of Senator Reid and through Maria’s work to provide candidates with assistance in polishing their resumes, connecting them with hiring offices, and further developing the skills of current staffers to ensure their viability as candidates as they climb the ranks.
+Her personal experiences on Capitol Hill showed Maria the importance of helping young, ambitious professionals, including Latinas, find their opportunities in public service.
+Maria went on to serve as Senior Advisor to Senator Harry Reid where she directed the Senate Democratic Diversity Initiative.
+In this role, Maria oversaw efforts to build staff diversity through career counseling to those who wanted to develop their careers in public service.
+Maria dedicated her work to building a bridge between talented minorities and opportunities in the US Senate.
+Today, hundreds can attribute their start on the Hill to the vision of Senator Reid and Maria’s work, which provided candidates with assistance in polishing their resumes, connecting them with hiring offices, and further developing the skills of current staffers to ensure their viability as candidates as they climbed the ranks.

-When we interviewed Maria, she shared her top five pieces of advice to help candidates navigate the path to public service.
+When we interviewed Maria, she shared her top five tips for Latinas looking to climb Capitol Hill and navigate public service opportunities.

 - Challenge yourself and be confident: Many times you’ll be the only woman, Latina, or person of color in your office and you have to make sure you are confident in yourself and in your abilities.
 You will be breaking ground and it will be challenging being the first to do things, so you have to be confident and be sure of yourself.
 Step out of your comfort zone.
 It’s scary, but that’s how you grow.